kitao/pyxel/README.md

 sudo pip3 install -U pyxel
 ```

-If the above doesn't work, try building it from source according to the instructions in [Makefile](Makefile).
+If the above command doesn't work, try building Pyxel from source by following the instructions in the [Makefile](Makefile).

 ### Web

-The web version of Pyxel does not require Python or Pyxel installation and runs on PCs as well as smartphones and tablets with supported web browsers.
+The web version of Pyxel does not require Python or Pyxel installation and runs on PCs, smartphones, and tablets with supported web browsers.

 For specific instructions, please refer to [this page](docs/pyxel-web-en.md).

 ### Try Pyxel Examples

-After installing Pyxel, the examples of Pyxel will be copied to the current directory with the following command:
+After installing Pyxel, you can copy the examples to the current directory with the following command:

 ```sh
 pyxel copy_examples
 ```

-The examples to be copied are as follows:
+The following examples will be copied:

 <table>
 <tr>